asubramaniyan/website/content/post/post-1/index.md

 ## Data Challenges:

-With an end goal of identifying duplicates, there are two main challenges I faced in this dataset.
-They are (a) very messy data and (b) >50% missing data.
+The two main challenges that I faced in this dataset are (a) very messy data and (b) >50% missing data.

 ### Messy data
 The data, particularly in the address fields such as city, state and country is very messy.
 For example, a snapshot of the unique value observed in the billing address feature “country” is shown below: